Exact Recursive Probabilistic Programming: Motivation

-Notably, this program makes unbounded recursive calls.
+Notably, this program makes recursive calls of unbounded depth.
 The denotational semantics of this program will turn out to be the equation~\eqref{e:inconsistent-equation}, which can be solved using standard methods.
-(In this case, the quadratic formula gives a closed-form solution; in general, we might need to resort to iterative methods like Newton's method, which is guaranteed to converge to the correct answer.) \end{example}
+(In~this case, the quadratic formula gives a closed-form solution; in general, we might need to resort to iterative methods like Newton's method, which is guaranteed to converge to the correct answer.) \end{example}

-\begin{example}[Recursive data] In CFG parsing, we want to know the total weight of all derivations of a CFG that generate a given string.
-The following program defines a type \lstinline{String} for strings over the alphabet $\{a\}$, a function \lstinline{gen} that generates strings from a CFG\@, and a function \lstinline{equal} that tests whether the generated string is the given one.
+\begin{example}[Recursive data] In CFG parsing, we want to know the total weight of all derivations of a CFG that yield a given string.
+The following program defines a type \lstinline{String} for strings over the alphabet $\{a\}$, a function \lstinline{gen} that generates strings from the CFG \eqref{e:inconsistent-cfg}, and a function \lstinline{equal} that tests whether the generated string is the given one.
 The program returns a distribution over Booleans: the weight of \lstinline{true} is the total weight of all CFG derivations that yield the string $aaa$, and the weight of \lstinline{false} is the total weight of all other (finite) CFG derivations.

-\end{example} Processing pipelines like this are common, and writing them in a PPL enables intuitive expression and modular reuse.
-Unfortunately, because the \lstinline{String} type is recursive and infinite, it is not obvious how to convert a program like \cref{ex:parity-producer-consumer} to a finite system of equations.
+Processing pipelines like this are common, and writing them in a PPL enables intuitive expression and modular reuse.
+In particular, Bayesian inference is easy to express.
+For instance, to predict the next word conditioned on a given prefix, we can leave the \lstinline{gen} function as~is, change \lstinline{equal} to